I See You (2006 film): Reception

 Priyanka Jain of Rediff.com gave the film 2.5 out of 5, stating "I See You is watchable, as long as you do not expect anything much from it."
 Poonam Joshi of BBC.com wrote "With such lacklustre performances, the end product is amateurish and tedious.
 I See You could well leave you in much the same state as its lead character.
 Comatose."
-Taran Adarsh of Bollywood Hungama stated "On the whole, I SEE YOU could've been an interesting fare, but is letdown by a lopsided screenplay.
+Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing, "On the whole, I SEE YOU could've been an interesting fare, but is letdown by a lopsided screenplay.
 At the box-office, the lack of face-value and an inopportune release period [people don't like to spend New Year in a cinema hall] will only add to its woes."